microsoft/sarif-tutorials/docs/2-Basics.md

 The link can't be made through `result.ruleId` because some tools use the same identifier for distinct rules, each with their own metadata.

+In the same way that `artifactLocation.uri` is unnecessary if `artifactLocation.index` is present, so `result.ruleId` is unnecessary if `result.ruleIndex` is present.
+The same considerations apply when deciding whether to include `result.ruleId`: omitting it makes the log file smaller, while including it makes the log file more understandable to a human user.

 Rule metadata is optional.
 An analysis tool can choose not to include it at all, to include metadata for only those rules that are relevant to the results,